StabbyCutyou/moldova/README.md

 ### Description

-Slammer will replace any instance of {int} with a random int value, optionally between the range provided.
+Moldova will replace any instance of {int} with a random int value, optionally between the range provided.
 The defaults, if not provided, are 0 to 100.

 {int} also supports *ordinal:* option